 Vial leak test

-If you require a vial leak test method to assess container closure of your glass vials, the Sepha Multi-Q could be the right solution for you.
-The non-destructive device is ideal for stability testing, clinical trials and in-process quality control testing.
+If you require a vial leak test method to assess container closure of your glass vials, the Sepha Multi-Q or Multi-Q HD could be the right solution for you.
+The non-destructive devices are ideal for stability testing, clinical trials and in-process quality control testing.

-The multi-functional machine can operate in combination with both vacuum decay and pressure decay test methods, enabling you to test vials containing dry or liquid content including toxic and oil-based liquids.
+The multi-functional machines can operate in combination with both vacuum decay and pressure decay test methods, enabling you to test vials containing dry or liquid content including toxic and oil-based liquids.

-The pressure decay method is developed to detect leaks in vials, ampoules, bottles and other containers containing toxic product, oil-based liquid or lyo/powder, or other content not suitable for vacuum decay testing.
+The pressure decay method is developed to detect leaks in vials, ampoules, bottles and other containers containing toxic product, oil-based liquid, lyo/powder, glucose/protein, or other content not suitable for vacuum decay testing.
 The non-destructive technique provides deterministic, reliable and repeatable results in line with USP 1207 guidelines.

 - Multi-Q HD Vacuum decay

 A non-destructive, deterministic Container Closure Integrity Testing system developed to identify leaks in parenteral containers down to 1 micron.
 It utilises vacuum decay according to ASTM F2338-09 standard test method and is in line with new guidelines outlined in USP 1207 preferring deterministic and objective methods that provide reliable and repeatable results.
 The Multi-Q HD offers a quick and reliable solution for applications that have a lower Maximum Allowable Leakage Limits (MALL) and require a higher level of sensitivity to demonstrate CCI.